 - multiple symptomatic uterine leiomyomas

-3. First degree relative of a child with Fumarate Hydratase Deficiency due to biallelic mutations in the FH gene
+3. First degree relative of a child with fumarate hydratase deficiency due to biallelic pathogenic variants in the FH gene.

-4. Where a known pathogenic mutation identified in a relative.
+4. Where a known pathogenic variant identified in a relative.

-Genetic testing is important for good clinical care of individuals who are suspected of having a heritable mutation in this gene.
+Genetic testing is important for good clinical care of individuals who are suspected of having a heritable pathogenic variant in this gene.

 *HLRCC-associated RCCs are predominantly high-grade with a papillary growth pattern.
 However, HLRCC-associated RCCs have been described to show tubulopapillary, tubulocystic, tubular, solid and cystic areas and may overlap morphologically with collecting duct carcinomas.
-One consistent and distinctive feature is large nuclei with prominent orangiophilic or eosinophilic nucleolus surrounded by a clear halo.rr
+Multiple architectural patterns, including sarcomatoid and rhabdoid components, may be seen within the same tumour.
+Large nuclei with prominent orangiophilic or eosinophilic nucleolus surrounded by a clear halo are often observed.rr